HebaAly71/Pewlett-Packard-Analysis/README.md

 	  190	Engineer
 	  529	Senior Engineer

 ##### Also it is recommended to find the number of current retiring employees per department, so the department managers can plan how many emlpoyees will be retiring , and plan to hire new employees or promote others.
+This can be done by querying in the cleanTable_Retiredtitles and joining it with departments and dept_emp table.
 It will also be helpful to create another query to find the number of potential mentors per department.
+This can be done by querying the mentors table and joining it with departments and dept_emp tables.